henry2004y/JuliaNotes/menu6.md

 * The package management system still needs to be improved.
 Compatibility issues happen from time to time if I have already installed many packages.

 * Requires.jl is an amazing pkg that aims at solving the conditional dependency issue in the pkgs!
 I have applied it to Vlasiator.jl already, and it works like magic.

+* Be careful with dictionaries, especially in performance-critical part.
+In my reimplementation of the classical Vlasov 1D-1V solver from C++, it is 3 times slower than C++ when dictionary is used to store variables and 2 time faster than C++ when dictionary is avoided.